A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-The second graph depicts the time sequence of $N$ weighting parameters based on the magnitude of $N$ series of delta ZMP inputs, $|\Delta \mathbf{Z}_x|$, over the time horizon (vertical axis).
+The second graph depicts the variation of $N$ weighting parameters (vertical axis) based on the magnitude of delta ZMP inputs $|\Delta \mathbf{Z}_x|$ using a color-map.
 In the variable weighting method, the graph appears white when no disturbance is applied to the robot.
 However, as the delta ZMP increases due to disturbances after approximately 6 s, the weighting parameters of the CAM damping cost decrease, causing the color-map to turn dark.
 In contrast, the constant weighting method always has a constant weighting value regardless of delta ZMP inputs.

-As evident from the third and fourth graphs, the difference between the two methods significantly impacts the generation $\tau_y^{des}$ for disturbances.
-As a result, it directly affects the desired CAM, $h^{des}_y$, which is generated by integrating $\tau_y^{des}$.
-Although the delta ZMP was almost the same (as shown in the graph of the first row), using constant weighting method resulted in the insufficient generation of CAM compared to variable weighting method.
-This led to the robot falling over after approximately 7.0 s when the constant weighting is used.
+As evident from the third and fourth graphs, the difference between the two methods impacts the generation $\tau_y^{des}$ for disturbances.
+As a result, it directly affects the desired CAM $h^{des}_y$, which is generated by integrating $\tau_y^{des}$.
+Although the delta ZMP was almost the same (as shown in the graph of the first row), using constant weighting method resulted in the insufficient generation of CAM compared to the variable weighting method.
+This led to the robot falling over after approximately 6.8 s when the constant weighting is used.

-Similar to the simulation in \ref{Section/Results/Simulation/extforce}, the performance of the variable weighting method was tested against various directions of disturbances, and the results were illustrated in Fig. \ref{figure/Simulation_2_DP}.
-The use of the variable weighting method led to a 7.2 $\%$ increase in the average maximum external impulses that the robot can withstand compared to the constant weighting method.
+{The performance of the variable weighting method was compared with that of the constant weighting method using DP, and the results were illustrated in Fig. \ref{figure/Simulation_2_DP}. } {With the variable weighting method, the average maximum external impulses that the robot can withstand increased by 9.88 $\%$ and 9.71 $\%$ in the ZMP+CAM method and the ZMP+CAM+Stepping method, respectively, compared to the constant weighting method.}